Food Challenge

 Preparation for an OFC

 There are several things that you’ll need to do to be prepared for your oral food challenge.
 You should be off most antihistamines for at least a week.
 Other medications, including asthma medications, can be continued.
 In most cases, you will be asked to provide the food.
-If you are coming in for a peanut challenge, we suggest that she will bring creamy peanut butter.
-If you are coming in for a baked egg, and/or baked milk muffin challenge, you should have been provided with appropriate baked milk muffin, and/or baked egg muffin recipes.
-Your allergist should have optimized the control of the atopic dermatitis, and asthma.
-The patient may have a late meal (one half the amount of the usual serving) 2 hours before the challenge.
-It would also be helpful to bring in some type of entertainment, such as toys, books, electronics etc. The challenge may last for 2-3 hours.
+If you are coming in for a peanut challenge, we suggest that you will bring creamy peanut butter.
+If you are coming in for a baked egg, and/or baked milk muffin challenge, you should have been provided with appropriate baked milk muffin, and/or baked egg muffin recipes. your allergist will make sure that any comorbid conditions such as atopic dermatitis and asthma are well-controlled before proceeding with the challenge.
+Please do not eat a full meal before coming for the challenge and refrain from eating other foods during the challenge unless approved by your allergist.
+It would also be helpful to bring in some type of entertainment, such as toys, books, electronics, etc. The challenge may last for 2-3 hours.